tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *That night, the Hare returned.*

 *He knelt beside me at the brook, head bowed, hat in hand.
 He apologized.
-Not with the simplicity of words, but with a sorrow that made his form seem smaller than I remembered.
 He told me he had seen something dreadful in my father’s eyes.
 Not madness, but possession.
 A shadow curled too deep to dislodge.
 A flicker of the very Boogeyman he had warned me of—bleeding into the man who shared my roof.*

 *He said he wanted to help me.
 That he could help me—if only I would make him better.*

 *So I did.*

 *I sat once more before the typewriter and laid trembling fingers on the keys.
 I thought of the Hare’s stammer, his gentleness, his failure.
-I thought of the blood on my tongue and the purple on my skin.
+I thought of the blood on my tongue and the bruises on my skin.
 I thought of how badly I wished for someone not just to stand beside me—but to strike back in my place.*

 *And I rewrote him.*